Karthik541-coder/test2/README.md

 ---

 ## 🎯 Problem Statement
-Local governments are responsible for managing and allocating public funds collected from taxpayers.
-However, in many cases, the processes behind budgeting and spending lack sufficient transparency and do not actively involve citizens in decision-making.
-This limited visibility into how funds are utilized creates a trust deficit between the government and the public.

-Without meaningful citizen participation, budget priorities may not accurately reflect the community’s needs, leading to inefficient or misdirected spending.
-Furthermore, the absence of transparent mechanisms to track and verify fund disbursement increases the risk of misuse or corruption.

-Overall, the lack of open, accountable, and participatory budget management diminishes public confidence, reduces government accountability, and weakens the democratic process at the local level.

-CivicChain aims to address these issues by enabling direct citizen engagement and transparent governance through blockchain technology.
+Local governments manage public funds but often lack transparency and citizen involvement in budgeting and spending decisions.
+This limited openness causes mistrust, inefficient resource allocation, and increased risk of misuse.
+The absence of participatory and accountable budget processes weakens public confidence and government accountability.
+CivicChain addresses these challenges by enabling transparent, on-chain citizen participation using blockchain technology.

 ---